 |Email from Mr Bloggs to Mrs Brown: Re: Bonus Payment

 |Letter from Bloggs Ltd to Mrs Brown: Re: Withheld Bonus

 In your accompanying without prejudice letter, you can refer to the documents by using the tab numbers.
 This will make it easy for your employer to understand not only your case, but also the evidence supporting it.

 Request supporting documentation from your employer

-This is still worth doing even if you feel quite sure your employer will not provide the documentation, as if your employer refuses to supply the documents or information, then you might be able to show that this is likely to be because they are hiding something.
+This is still worth doing even if you feel quite sure your employer will not provide the documentation.
+If your employer refuses to supply the documents or information, then you might be able to show that this is likely to be because they are hiding something.

-To succeed in a claim for discrimination you have to prove facts from which a Tribunal can infer some discrimination.
+To succeed in a claim for discrimination you have to prove facts from which an employment tribunal can infer some discrimination.
 That means a set of circumstances that your employer will either not be able to explain away or find it fairly difficult.

 Keep all of these factors in mind when collecting the evidence of your case.
 Even if you are unable to prove without a shadow of a doubt that your employer is in the wrong, we may be able to gather enough evidence to put you in a very strong negotiating position with your employer in regards to a settlement figure.

-How Monaco Solicitors can help
+How specialist employment lawyers can help

 If it is not readily available then we employ specific means of getting it from the employer, and that might include making a subject access request requiring them to provide all documents and records (including e-mails from specific computers) of which you might be the subject.